 - Traditional life insurance is typically costlier than AD&D insurance

-The following chart highlights the specific circumstances in which life insurance and AD&D insurance pay out.
+The following chart highlights the specific circumstances in which life insurance and accidental death and dismemberment insurance pay out.

 What AD&D Insurance Doesn’t Cover?

 AD&D insurance coverage doesn’t extend to injuries or deaths from natural causes.
-But that does not mean all causes of accidental injuries and deaths are covered by default.
+But that does not mean all causes of accidental deaths and injuries are covered by default.
 Typically, AD&D insurance does not pay for the following:

-- Accidents that occur while committing a crime
+- Injuries or accidental death that occur while committing a crime

-- Injury or death while under the influence
+- Injury or accidental death while under the influence

 - Death by suicide